 The MSc International Construction Management (ICM) is a flexible programme for construction professionals.

 A key element of the programme is learning through reflection on your practice.
 Emphasis is placed on applying what you learn to the industry and on comparing and contrasting issues with your peers from around the world.
-This approach is reinforced by the opportunity to attend residentials at the University of Bath, University of Hong Kong or the British Columbia Institute of Technology, Vancouver or in Dar es Salaam, Tanzania.
+This approach is reinforced by the opportunity to attend residentials at the University of Bath, the British Columbia Institute of Technology, Vancouver or in Dar es Salaam, Tanzania.

 Is this programme for you?